google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface)
 is a lower-level library than Puppeteer's API.
-I recommend it if you want to be close to the metal and use the [DevTools Protocol][dtviewer] directly.
+I recommend it if you want to be close to the metal and use the [DevTools protocol][dtviewer] directly.

 #### Launching Chrome {: #nodelaunch }